MFG’s Role in America’s Most Beautiful Automobile

 In 1954, the Chevrolet Corvette became the first production automobile with a molded fiber glass reinforced plastic body after Robert Morrison, founder of MFG, convinced General Motors that reinforced plastic had a use in the automotive industry.

-Morrison had come to Detroit to discuss what MFG could do to support GM, but the purchasing folks he was to meet with were too engaged in discussions about steel body components. to see him.
-As he departed, the elevator opened to reveal Purchasing Director Elmer Gormesen, who reported to Morrison that the decision was alredy made to make the car of steel.
-He explained that GM was hesitant about fiberglass because it anticipated demand of 10,000 units, and no sufficient fiberglass capacity existed.
+Morrison had come to Detroit to discuss what MFG could do to support GM, but the purchasing folks he was to meet with were too engaged in discussions about steel body components to see him.
+As he departed, the elevator opened to reveal Purchasing Director Elmer Gormesen, who informed him that the decision to make the car of steel had been rendered.
+GM anticipated demand of 10,000 units, and no sufficient fiberglass capacity existed.
 Morrison assured Gormesen that MFG and Owens Corning could come through on the production.

 The following day Morrison returned home to Ashtabula, OH to learn the news that GM had made a turnabout decision to go with fiberglass!